-Pre-service Review-A review of a service, treatment or admission for a Benefit coverage
+Pre-service Review-A review of a service, treatment or admission for a Benefit coverage determination which is done before the service or treatment begins or admission date.

 Precertification-A required pre-service review for a Benefit coverage determination for a service or treatment.
 Certain services require Precertification in order for you to get Benefits.
 The benefit coverage review will include a review to decide whether the service meets the definition of Medical Necessity or is Experimental/Investigative/Unproven as those terms are defined in this Plan Document Handbook.